zuixjs/zuix-web-starter/source/pages/docs/material-design-tags.md

 - MDL
 ---

+As an example, this web starter template includes [Material Design Lite](https://getmdl.io/components/) controls, implemented as
+*zuix.js* [components](https://zuixjs.org/pages/documentation/component), that can be rendered using the following liquid [Liquid](https://shopify.dev/api/liquid) tags.

 ## Liquid tags

-As an example, this web starter template includes [Material Design Lite](https://getmdl.io/components/) controls, implemented as *zuix.js* components that can be rendered using the following liquid [Liquid](https://shopify.dev/api/liquid) tags.

 <a name="Basic_button"></a>
 ### Basic button